PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

 So for instance, we can check for updates every 3 days by checking `DateTime.UtcNow.Day % 3 == 0`.
 But that means in the worst case, a user won't be notified of a new release until 3 days after the release.
 That makes this feature somewhat broken from the UX perspective.

+Another design is to let all `pwsh`, including different versions, share the same update file, whose name contains both the latest stable release tag and latest preview release tag.
+When `pwsh` starts, it parses the file name, compare the latest stable/preview release version with its current version, and decides if a notification should be printed.
+This would reduce the number of helper files in the cache folder, however, with the cost of additional work at startup time for all versions of `pwsh`.
+Especially, for the latest stable or preview `pwsh` in use, it also needs to spend those extra cycles when it should not.
+Besides, I think having the helper files isolated in a version folder makes it flexible in case we need to make change to the design at a later time.